Khan/wonder-blocks/packages/wonder-blocks-modal/docs.md

 </View>
 ```

-### Example: Modals with custom styles
+### Example: Dialogs with custom styles

-Sometimes you'll want to customize the styling of the modal .e.g., custom width or height.
+Sometimes you'll want to customize the styling of the **Dialog** .e.g., custom width or height.
 You can pass in `style` which will customize the styling of the modal wrapper.
 To use styling for different screen sizes, wrap your component with `MediaLayout` component.
 Please see example code below for details.

 ```js